A Brief History of Gold Jewellery

 The gold standard system is not currently used by any government as it became clear that the gold standard was unable to hold up during times of economic turbulence.
 Since the end of the gold standard, the production and price of gold has only increased demand and it is unlikely the adoration of gold will end any time soon.

-Why Do We Use Gold For Jewellery?
+Why Is Gold Used For Jewellery?

-Gold Jewellery in Fashion
+The History Of Gold Jewellery in Fashion

 Following a period of gold being less sought-after during the first half of the 1900s, the extravagant styles of the 1950s, 60s, 70s and 80s meant that yellow gold became extremely popular again within the fashion industry.
 Yellow and white gold is still hugely popular today, from statement men’s gold chains to gold earrings, gold jewellery can be worn for any occasion in a range of different styles.